Solving Systems of Equations of Raising-to-Powers Type: The Function

+By Pila and Tsimerman's Ax-Schanuel theorem for $j$ \autocite[Theorem 1.1]{PT} we have that $C$ must be contained in an atypical intersection between $W$ and a weakly special subvariety of $\mathbb{C}^n$.
+Since $C \subseteq W^\circ$, and $S_I \subseteq W\setminus W^\circ$, we have that $C$ has some constant coordinates.
+Let then

-Now $C$ is contained in a single fibre of $\pi_I$; consider the fibres $L_{\o{c}}$ and $W_{j(\o{c})}$, for some $\o{c} \in \mathbb{H}^{n_I}$, and the complement $I_0$ of the set $I$.
-The projection $\pi_{I_0}$ clearly has zero-dimensional fibres on $L_{\o{c}}$ and on $W_{j(\o{c})}$, so it preserves dimensions.
-The component $\pi_{I_0}(C)$ of the intersection must have typical dimension: if it didn't it would give rise to an atypical component of the intersection of $L \times W$ with the graph of $j$.
-By Pila and Tsimerman's Ax-Schanuel theorem (\cite{PT}) it would then have to be contained in a weakly special subvariety, but it can't have constant coordinates, by maximality of $I$, and it does not satisfy modular relations because we assumed that $C$ is not contained in $W \setminus W'$.
+There is some $a \in \mathbb{H}^{n_I}$ such that $C \subseteq W_{j(a)}$.
+Denote by $L_a$ and $U_a$ the fibres over $a$ for the restrictions of the projection $\pi_I$ to $L$ and $U$, and let $I_0$ be the complement of the set $I$ in $[n]$.
+The projection $\pi_{I_0}$ has zero-dimensional fibres on $L_{a}$ and on $W_{j(a)}$, so it preserves dimensions.
+The component $\pi_{I_0}(C)$ of the intersection then has no constant coordinates, and its points do not identically satisfy modular relations because they are projections of points in $C$, so it is a typical component of the intersection.
 Thus,